How to Fix Black Teeth: Step-by-Step Guide

 No one can deny the connection between the digestive system, digestive function, and oral health.
 Unfortunately, few people pay attention to this connection.
 If you have heartburn or gastroesophageal reflux disease, you must treat or manage it.

-Acid back into the esophagus and mouth can acidify the oral environment.
+Acid reflux can bring stomach acid into the mouth, creating an acidic environment that weakens tooth enamel.
 An acidic environment is also the worst environment for tooth enamel.
 Therefore, you must treat or manage digestive problems to strengthen tooth enamel.

 7- Treat Grinding Teeth